-We loved our Crystal Maze Live Experience fans – Caroline had her birthday party here and it was nice to try and complete the activities with your friends (often with the help of your Crystal Maze guide).
+We loved our Crystal Maze Live Experience and are big fans of this epic, immersive experience in central London – Caroline had her birthday party here and it was nice to try and complete the activities with your friends (often with the help of your Crystal Maze guide).

-The attention to detail and theming is superb – prices for the The Crystal Maze LIVE Experience in London start from £75 per person as at April 2023.
+The attention to detail and theming is superb – prices for the The Crystal Maze LIVE Experience in London start from £59 per person (playing in teams of 8) as at July 2023.

 Address: 22 – 32 Shaftesbury Ave, West End, London, W1D 7EU

 NB – Did you know they tried to launch a Fun House London immersive experience with the blessing of original host Pat Sharp but it failed to take off after raising only a small part of their original fundraising target?
 Not so Fun House…